fluffy-kalashnikov/fluffy-kalashnikov.github.io/docs/kanban.md

 ## Done

+- [ ] I can see an EPIC picture of myself within 1 button click
 - [ ] I can see an embedded resume PDF within 1 button click
 - [ ] I can download the embedded resume PDF within 2 button clicks
 - [ ] Use layout/content-type/summary.html for rendering project/portfolio summaries